Study Hall: It's Not So Bad

 - Complete a novel study together

-- Lit Circles (HERE are some tips on how to use Lit Circles)
+- Try Literature Circles (HERE are some tips on how to use Literature Circles)

 Of course, before making your decision, ensure your choice aligns with school and district goals.
 This would be even more ideal if your entire grade or PLC were doing something similar.